MrPrince419/headies/documentation.md

 5. **No Cross-Field Validation**: The system didn't verify relationships between names, emails, and phone numbers

 The technical results were impressive:
-100% success rate across 500+ form submissions
+~90% success rate across 500+ form submissions (450 successful out of 500 attempts)
-Created hundreds of unique, realistic-looking African identities Maintained perfect reliability despite occasional network timeouts Complete evasion of any security measures
+Created hundreds of unique, realistic-looking African identities Maintained high reliability despite occasional network timeouts Complete evasion of any security measures
 Demonstrated multiple security vulnerabilities in a production voting system

-Even when faced with network errors or connection timeouts, the system's retry mechanisms ensured that not a single vote was lost, maintaining a 100% success rate throughout all batches of submissions.
+Even when faced with network errors or connection timeouts, the system's retry mechanisms ensured very few votes were lost, maintaining a high success rate throughout all batches of submissions.

 ## Ethical Considerations and Disclaimer